By Daniel Christopher- Art in Tanzania Internships

 Best advice for students

-Baron and Byrne [10] suggest that one will empathise with the fictitious character as to the victim in real life.
+Baron and Byrne [10] suggest that one will empathise with the fictitious character as if they were the victim in real life.
 The fictitious character may be the role of a character in a film.
 Movies can have a positive effect; in other words, improving empathy is positive.
-Film therapy is a method of using film to impact the patient positively.
+Film therapy is a method that utilises film to have a positive impact on the patient.

 Reference